Liu Wei Di Huang Wan 六味地黃丸 - Rehmannia Six Formula

 Traditional Chinese Medicine is powerful and reliable, but it can be complex.
 As TCM is not based on symptoms alone, self-diagnosis and self-treatment aren't recommended.
-Best to start an online-herbal-consultation.
+Best to start an Tele-Visit, In-Person, or Online-consultation.

 Granules: 2-4 grams, taken 2-3 times a day, best on an empty stomach

-Whole Herbs: Using a container made of ceramic, glass, or stainless steel (no aluminum, iron or copper) boil 1 packet of herbs in 2-3 quarts of water for until 2 cups of medicine remain.
-Strain herbs; save and refrigerate for a second boiling.
+Whole Herbs: Using a container made of ceramic, glass, or stainless steel (no aluminum, iron or copper) boil 1 packet of herbs in 2-3 quarts of water until 2 cups of medicine remain.
+Strain herbs; save and refrigerate for a second boiling (if desired).
 Drink 1 cup in the AM.
 And 1 cup in the PM.
 If desired, repeat the following day, using the saved herbs from the refrigerator.

 Tips on Boiling Chinese Herbal Decoctions